Applicant’s privacy notice and request for consent for the processing of personal data

 e) If done, you have the further right not to be subject to a decision based solely on automated processing, including profiling, that produces legal repercussions affecting you or that in an analogous way bears significantly on your person, likewise having the right to obtain human intervention by the Data Controller, to express your opinion and to contest the decision.

-f) If you are not satisfied with the processing of your personal data done by the Company, you may lodge a complaint with the competent Supervisory Authority for the protection of personal data (see the list of German Supervisory Authorities here).
+f) If you are not satisfied with the processing of your personal data done by the Company, you may lodge a complaint with the Privacy Authority (AP) for the protection of personal data, following the procedures and instructions published on its official website (autoriteitpersoonsgegevens.nl).

 g) Any rectification or erasure of your personal data or limitation of processing done at your request – unless this proves impossible or involves a disproportionate effort – will be communicated by the Company to each of whatever recipients to whom or which your personal data is transmitted in accordance with this Privacy Notice.